 Lunch is one of the most important meals during a student’s day.
 Keeping the mind fueled with healthy food is important.
 If it’s not convenient to bring lunch, or if your student just wants a break from homemade meals, we provide a great option.

 We invite our students to join us for breakfast before school starts.
 Every day we serve a hot entrée.
 Each meal includes juice or fresh fruit and milk.
 A healthy breakfast is a great way to start the day.
 Students can pick up breakfast on their way to class each morning.

 Studies have proven that students who eat breakfast benefit nutritionally and educationally.
 Students who start their day with breakfast say they feel good, are happy and more alert throughout their school day.
 Teachers reported improved classroom behavior, improved attentiveness.

-Students from lower-income families who meet criteria may apply for free or reduced-priced meals, which includes breakfast.
+Students from lower-income families may apply for free or reduced-priced meals, which include lunch and breakfast.
 Foster children, in some cases, may be eligible regardless of family income.
-Applications are distributed to all students in the first week of school.
 Free and Reduced meal applications are available in the office and online.
 You may apply at any time during the school year as financial circumstances change.
-You can apply online at LunchApp.com or apply using the documents below.
+You can also apply online at whitmore.familyportal.cloud or apply using the document below.

 USDA Nondiscrimination Statement